 Indoor dairy farming means that milking cows are housed all year around.
 Cows are moved indoors so they can be fed high energy diets to increase milk yields.
 Previous research has shown that the public are generally not in favour of indoor dairy farming.
 It is claimed that indoor dairy farming results is worse welfare and health outcomes for cattle and the public does not want further industrialisation of agriculture.
 Voices within the dairy industry counter this by pointing out that the quality of management and stock keeping skills are more important than the type of production, and large scale, high tech farming is not a bad thing.

 Indoor and high input dairy farming are controversial and timely research topics.
-This project involves carrying out interviews with key stakeholders and farmers in the dairy sectors in the UK and Ireland, observation on dairy farms and research with the public.
-The results will be made available through blogs, academic papers and public engagement events.
+This project involved interviews with key stakeholders and farmers in the dairy sectors in the UK and Ireland, observation on dairy farms and research with the public.
+The results are available through blogs, academic papers and public engagement events.

-The project is funded as a British Academy Postdoctoral Research Fellowship for three years.
+The project was funded as a British Academy Postdoctoral Research Fellowship for three years.
 The British Academy is the UK national body for research within the social sciences and humanities.